 iSoftStone is another company that hires home-based workers for search evaluation (similar to companies like Leapforce, Lionbridge, etc.).
 They do not always have openings and I cannot confirm they are hiring for it now.
 They also occasionally have other types of crowdsourcing work like transcription, but this review is primarily focusing on the search engine evaluation position. iSoftStone has been recruiting people in the US for their search evaluator

-ZeroChaos is a reputable company that occasionally has openings for work from home ads quality raters.
-The company used to be known as Workforce Logic, so you might already be familiar with how they operate.
+ZeroChaos occasionally has openings for work from home ads quality raters.
+The position used to be offered through Workforce Logic, so you might already be familiar with it.
 Anyway, a job like this is a great option for many people who want to work at home because it’s completely non-phone, flexible work.
 If you have tried applying with or working for Lionbridge, Leapforce, Appen Butler Hill, or any other company that hires for similar positions.

 Lionbridge has changed a lot since the last time I wrote about them, so I decided to write some updated information since so many of you are looking for non-phone work at home, and search engine evaluation certainly fits the bill for that.
 Lionbridge has a lot of different types of opportunities available and they are also open worldwide.
 These are all independent contractor positions.